stephenLucien/max5820/README.md

 	};
-also, if you don't know how to config vref-supply, you can discard this property and setup the default vref in max5820.c, which is defined as DEFAULT_mVref with preset value 3300.
+also, if you don't know how to config vref-supply, you can discard this property and setup the default vref in max5820.c, which is defined as DEFAULT_mVREF with preset value 3300.

+2. probe this module.
+3. access this device in userspace change directory to this device node, such as /sys/bus/iio/devices/iio:device*/, this device should has name 'max5820'.
+And:
+echo 0 > out_voltage0_powerdown to disable powerdown mode of channel 0;
+echo value[range from 0 to 255] > out_voltage0_raw to set output voltage.
+Vout = Vref * value / 255;